+The Blue Water Navy Vietnam Veterans Act.
+The bill intended to guarantee disability benefits to 90,000 veterans.
 The bill is just one more provision in a decades-long fight to guarantee the same benefits to thousands of Navy veterans who served in the waters offshore of Vietnam that their land and brown-water comrades are entitled to after potentially being exposed to toxic Agent Orange.

 We endeavor to help every veteran, spouse, and family when in need.
 Also the post participates in local veteran affairs and community events.
 Our post prides it self helping others and providing assistance to those in need